| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 vegetables (cabbage, parsnips, beets or turnips) tea & coffee, and an

 amount of sugar.
 In addition, a thin barley soup was frequently served.
+HEALTH In Jan.
+1944 a medical record on every man in camp

 was established, and as new Pw's arrived, they were required to make out